Tasty-Kiwi/Wall-of-Text/README.md

 Note: account support is not implemented yet.

-**⚠️ SECURITY WARNING!** Wall of Text currenly has very bad security, because it doesn't contain authentication.
+**⚠️ SECURITY WARNING!** Wall of Text currently has very bad security, because it doesn't have authentication.